thehugoson/Vanderbilt-Blockchain-LFGHO/README.md

-This is Vanderbilt's Blockchain's entry for the LFGHO hackathon.
-In this project, we attempt to simulate a lottery for users.
+This is Vanderbilt Blockchain's entry for the LFGHO hackathon.
+In this project, we attempt to simulate a lottery.